Author: Jaye Kelly-Johnston

 - Relapse prevention planning: Digital relapse plans, safety plans, and emergency contact lists stored in a patient portal.

-Practical tip: Schedule brief mid-week asynchronous check-ins (secure messaging) to maintain momentum between longer therapy sessions.
+Practical tip: Schedule brief mid-week asynchronous check-ins (secure messaging) to keep momentum between longer therapy sessions.

 Practical Considerations for Providers and Patients